 If you’re not planning to stay out at Talladega, but think you will have left the party behind as soon as you exit the grounds and jump on I-20, you’ve got another think coming.
 From cocktail bars, to dives, to live music, Birmingham’s got plenty of party going on just down the road apiece.

 When it comes to live music, Birmingham is the South’s best kept secret.
-Small, intimate venues are our bread and butter, and attract all sorts of acts, from the classic blues performers who come from all over the country to play at one of the last remaining true juke joints, Gip’s Place, and the jazz you encounter at Jazzi’s on 3rd, to the emerging bands and up and comers that play venues like Saturn, The Nick, Iron City, Zydeco, and Tin Roof.
+Small, intimate venues are our bread and butter, and attract all sorts of acts, from the classic blues performers who come from all over the country to play and the jazz you encounter at Jazzi’s on 3rd, to the emerging bands and up and comers that play venues like Saturn, The Nick, Iron City, Zydeco, and Tin Roof.
 Even as of this writing, this year’s race weekend provides a few options.
 For example, on Friday night (10/12) at The Nick, you can catch Send Medicine, Dogwood Lung, Littleboybigheadandbike, and Make Sure; while over at Tin Roof, Nashville rising star, Faren Rachels will be playing.
 Meanwhile, at Zydeco, Beitthemeans will be hosting an album release show with Holiday Gunfire.
 On Saturday night at Zydeco, you’ll find the GlowRage Let’s Get Wild Paint Party Tour (think rockin’ music and flyin’ paint), while at The Nick, Moth Face, She the Devil, and Inclination of Direction will be jamming.
 And, don’t feel like you’ve gotta leave Sunday.
 Sunday night, we’ve got Kings of Spade at The Nick.
 And these are just what we know about right now.
 If you want more current info, visit Music BHam a little closer to race weekend.